VGUSC/vguscfacespriter/README.md

 !!!IMPORTANT FOR FACE SCANNING TO WORK!!!:
 1. Go here: chrome://flags/#enable-experimental-web-platform-features
 2. Enable 'Experimental Web Platform' features.
 3. Enabling this will allow for this function to actually work.
+It will not work if you don't do this.